Sleeping without a pillow is not necessarily bad, but it can be. It depends on your sleeping position and personal comfort.

 Disclaimer: This article is for informational purposes only and should not be taken as medical advice.

 If you wake up sore but you know you have the perfect mattress, it’s a logical next step to blame your pillow.
 Some people claim there are benefits of sleeping without a pillow — but is it really a good idea?

 Pillows aren’t just unnecessary fluff on your bed.
 The purpose of a pillow is to keep your spine aligned, support the natural curvature of your neck, and prevent pain while you sleep.
-So, is it bad to sleep without a pillow?
+So, is sleeping without a pillow bad?
 That depends on your sleep position and preferences.

 Before you ditch your pillow, we’ll help you weigh the pros and cons to determine the right type of pillow (if any!) for your sleep setup.

 At Casper, we set out to design pillows that can accommodate all sleep positions.
 Whether you sleep on your back, front, or side, Casper pillows are designed to support you.

 Like sleeping on the floor or sleeping in the car, going pillowless works for some and not for others.
 Here are the commonly cited benefits of sleeping without a pillow.
 These are all potential benefits, as research on the effects of going pillowless is limited.

 Generally, stomach sleeping isn’t great for your sleep posture due to the way it forces your neck to turn and your spine to sink.
 However, it is the one position that may benefit from sleeping without a pillow.